Kurds in Switzerland

 Kurds in Switzerland are residents in Switzerland of full or partial Kurds origin.
 The Kurds in Switzerland mainly reside in the Cantons of Zurich, Aargau and Basel-Stadt and are descendants of migrants of refugees from the regions around Pazarcık, Kahraranmaraş or Erzincan.
+There are also shia kurdish migrants from Iranian Kurdistan, the region around Ilam and Kermanshah along with Feyli Kurds from Baghdad who mainly reside Geneva and Zürich.

 Population

-In 2012 the Swiss authorities estimated that about 15,000 and in 2015, that ca. 19,000 Kurdish speakers were living in Switzerland.
-Its centre is the region around Basel, where in 2010 it was assumed that 12'000 Kurds reside.
+In 2012 the Swiss authorities estimated that about 110,000 and in 2015, that ca. 150,000 Kurdish speakers were living in Switzerland.
+Its centre is the region around Basel, where in 2010 it was assumed that 100,000 Kurds reside.

 Political representation

 Basel

 There are several politicians of Kurdish origin in Switzerland.
 From Canton Basel-Stadt, two members of the National Council, (the lower chamber of the Swiss Parliament), Mustafa Atici from the Social Democratic Party (SP) and Sibel Arslan from the party Basta! are of Kurdish origin.
 In the Grand Council of Basel-Stadt five members are of Kurdish origin.
 Bülent Pekerman presides over the Grand Council since February 2023.
 During the Turkish invasion of Afrin, Syria the Grand Council of Basel-Stadt issued a resolution in strong terms, demanding the diplomatic intervention by Switzerland who is the depository of the Geneva Convention and the host of the European seat of the United Nations.